Showing posts sorted by relevance for query let's dance hydrangea. Sort by date Show all posts

 Plants that Impress

-Last year, I didn't post all that much and I'm going to blame it on Covid.
-The pandemic had such a strong impact on the nursery business and we've been incredibly busy trying to keep up with the demand for plants.
-My Delta account is full of cancelled tickets, because I did not go to Italy, Germany, Korea or the Netherlands as I had planned.
-On the positive side I did spend more time in our trial garden, R&D greenhouse and breeding fields evaluating plants.
-Today I want share with you some of the plants that impressed me the most.
+Last year, I didn't post all that much, and I'm going to blame it on Covid.
+The pandemic had such a strong impact on the nursery business, and we've been incredibly busy trying to keep up with the demand for plants.
+My Delta account is full of cancelled tickets because I did not go to Italy, Germany, Korea, or the Netherlands as I had planned.
+On the positive side, I did spend more time in our trial garden, R&D greenhouse, and breeding fields evaluating plants.
+Today I want to share with you some of the plants that impressed me the most.
 Hopefully you'll see something you like, and the spring and summer photos will warm you up until spring arrives for real.
 Enjoy.

 Let's Dance Sky View™ reblooming hydrangea